-The company has entered in to Long Term sub lease of land, Lease of building and infrastructure development use agreements with its member units.
-The upfront premium received/receivable on such sub-leases of land and building is recognised as Income-upfront.
-The upfront premium received/receivable on such sub-leases, lease and infrastructure usage development is recognised as income pro-rata over the sub-lease period.
+The company has entered in to long term sub lease of land, lease of building and infrastructure development, agreement with its member units.
+The upfront premium received/receivable on such sub-leases of land and building is recognised as Income-upfront at the time of sub-lease agreement/date of memorandum of understanding.
+The upfront premium received/receivable on such infrastructure usage development is recognised as income prorata over the sub-lease period.
 Annual land sub lease rent receivable under the above agreements and maintenance charges are accounted for as income in accordance with the terms of such agreements.